nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

        Expected: No note is added.
 Error details shown in the status message.

     3. Test case: `add note -id 1 -tit Meeting Topics -con The topic is about the framework design of the project`, when at least 1 contact is shown<br>
        Expected: The new note appears in the Notes column of the contact.
 The note added is shown in the status message.
-List will go back to showing all contacts.

 ### Deleting note